Home » Conditional Formatting » Conditional Formatting – Highlight highest values

 Dialog box to set the number of top values

-And immediately, the top 5 cells of your document have a specific format.
+And immediately, the top 5 values of your document are highlighted.

 Now, we will add data in column G. But the new values aren't included in the conditional rule.
 Why?